The Luck of the Not-Quite Irish

 Saturday morning’s hangover made me useful for only one thing.
 Shopping.
 Specifically thrift shopping.
 I headed to San Fran with Kate to hit up my favorite stores for used kids duds.
 Nothing thrills me more than finding a lightly-used Oilily frock for $9.

 The car ride over was Kate talking NON STOP.
 Now, I have no one but myself to blame for her propensity for chatter, but MY GOD, do these kids sense when you have a hang-over and set out to jabber like they’re filibustering?
 Ouch!
 “Blah blah ballet class.
 Blah blah dancing Swan Lake.
-Blah blah the bee-oooo-tiful princess turns into swan.
-He turns into swan.
+Blah blah the bee-oooo-tiful princess turns into a swan.
+He turns into a swan too.
 Have I ever seen a swan, Mama?
 Is a swan like a goose?
 Where is Swan Lake, Mama?
 Can we go there?
 Pleeeeez, can we?
 Can we get the book?
 Can we see Swan Lake some time?”

 I said something that a non-abusive college-educated woman who is gently trying to shut her blathering child up might say.
 I mean, I’m not even certain now what it was.
 But there was a LOT of talk, and I was softly muttering hopefully conversation-curbing responses.